avito-tech/avito-android/docs/content/test_framework/Mocking.md

 class MyAwesomeTests {}
 ```

-This annotation is available in all types of tests but make sense the mostly for functional tests.
+This annotation is available in all types of tests but make sense mostly for functional tests.

 ## Writing custom mocks for tests